Timing and Structure

 - Free energy: thermodynamic basis of phase equilibrium; osmosis.

-- High temperature deformation and creep in metals; deformation mechanism maps.
+- Processing materials to operatre at high temperatures: high temperature deformation and creep in metals; deformation mechanism maps; achieving creep resistance.

 (1) ASHBY, M., SHERCLIFF, H. & CEBON, D. MATERIALS: ENGINEERING, SCIENCE, PROCESSING AND DESIGN